Meet Our Team

 We are in touch with CISA in Western Mass regarding opportunities to work with BIPOC growers and producers, as well as opportunities to offer skills-based volunteering to BIPOC organizations

-We have been collecting information about BIPOC-owned vendors and customers that are aligned with our mission, and that might be interested in working with us,.
-The next step is to reach out to these places and start a conversation.
-The current list of farms/customers/resources includes:
+We have been collecting information about BIPOC-owned vendors and customers that are aligned with our mission, and that might be interested in working with us.
+We have been using resources including: